The A to Z of words, terms and phrases used within the fenestration industry.

 The International Organisation of Standardisation (ISO) is an international standard-setting body composed of representatives from various national standards organisations.
 ISO sets standards for manufacturing and environmental processes.

 Designed to accept the locking mechanism of the product, these metal locking points are found on doors and windows.

-The original and innovative solution for fenestration products which enables offsite building manufacturers to install fully glazed, fully finished windows and doors into their panels as part of the production cycle with little effect on stacking, storage and transportation of the finished panels.
+The original and innovative solution for fenestration products enables offsite building manufacturers to install fully glazed, fully finished windows and doors into their panels as part of the production cycle with little effect on stacking, storage and transportation of the finished panels.

 Low ‘e’ glass

 Low emissivity glass varies from normal clear glass in that one side has a special metal coating.
-Low ‘e’ glass is an insulating glass which blocks heat loss from the home while allowing in the energy from the sun.
+Low ‘e’ glass is an insulating glass that blocks heat loss from the home while allowing in the energy from the sun.

 This is the outer frame that houses the window or door.

 This is the silicone seal between the wall and the outer frame.
 Is also used to seal screw holes and any other element exposed to dampness or moisture.

 The vertical section divides window units and provides structural support to the frame.

 Housing the opening sashes and remaining static is the part of the window or door that is attached to the building.
 Also known as the large or mainframe.